ericthmoritsuka/TWOnboarding/week 1/git.md

 To check your current remote repositories you can enter `git remote -v` in your terminal.

 To add a remote in your terminal,
-1. enter `git remote add upstream upstream-repo-url` if you want to add the remote upstream to your repository;
+1. enter `git remote add upstream upstream-repo-url` if you want to add the remote upstream to your repository
-1. enter `git remote add origin origin-repo-url` if you want to add the remote origin to your repository.
+1. enter `git remote add origin origin-repo-url` if you want to add the remote origin to your repository

     > If you have already cloned your forked repository, the origin reference is automatically set during the cloning process.